gammapy/gammapy/docs/dataformats/observation_lists.rst

 AZ                average azimuth angle during the observation                                 no ALT               average altitude angle during the observation                                no MUON_EFFICIENCY   average muon efficiency of the telescopes                                    yes?
-TIME_START        start time of the observation stored as number of seconds after [MET]_       yes?
+TIME_START        start time of the observation stored as number of seconds after [MET]_ or    yes?
-                  or as absolute times in UTC (see header keyword `TIME FORMAT`) TIME_STOP         end time of the observation in the same format as TIME_START                 no TIME_OBSERVATION  duration of the observation                                                  no TIME_LIVE         duration of the observation without dead time                                no
+                  as absolute times in UTC (see description of header keyword `TIME FORMAT`) TIME_STOP         end time of the observation in the same format as TIME_START                 no TIME_OBSERVATION  duration of the observation                                                  no TIME_LIVE         duration of the observation without dead time                                no